 Influenza or flu is a contagious respiratory illness caused by influenza viruses.
-It can cause mild to severe illness, and at times can lead to death.
+It can cause mild to severe illness and at times can lead to death.
 The best way to prevent influenza is by getting a flu vaccination each year.

 The Centers for Disease Control and Prevention (CDC) recommends a yearly flu vaccine for everyone 6 months of age and older as the first and most important step in protecting against this serious disease.
-While there are many different flu viruses, the flu vaccine is designed to protect against the three main flu strains that research indicates will cause the most illness during the flu season.
-Information about which viruses this season's vaccine will protect against is available at: http://www.cdc.gov/flu/about/qa/vaccine-selection.htm.
-Getting the flu vaccine as soon as it becomes available each year is always a good idea.
-It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against the flu.
-Influenza seasons are unpredictable, and can begin as early as October.
+While there are many different flu viruses, the flu vaccine is designed to protect against the flu strains that research indicates will cause the most illness during the flu season.
+Traditional flu vaccines (called trivalent vaccines) are made to protect against three flu viruses; an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
+This season, there are also flu vaccines made to protect against four flu viruses (called "quadrivalent" vaccines).
+These vaccines protect against the same viruses as the trivalent vaccines as well as an additional B virus.

 The California Department of Public Health (CDPH) Influenza Surveillance Program is a collaborative effort between CDPH, the CDC, Kaiser Permanente, California local health jurisdictions and participating sentinel providers and laboratories.
 Annual influenza epidemics follow a winter seasonal pattern in the United States with typical activity peaking during late December to early February.
 CDPH obtains and analyzes clinical, pharmacy and laboratory data year-round in an effort to determine the timing and impact of influenza activity and to determine how well circulating strains of the virus match those used in the current influenza vaccines.